 1. Soluble Fibers for Balanced Digestion

-Soluble fibers are an essential component in the diet of those who suffer from Irritable Bowel Syndrome.
-These fibers dissolve in water and form a soft gel that helps regulate intestinal function and prevent diarrhea or constipation.
+Soluble fiber is an essential component of the diet for those suffering from Irritable Bowel Syndrome.
+These fibers dissolve in water and form a soft gel that helps regulate bowel function and prevent diarrhea or constipation.
 Some excellent sources of soluble fiber include:

 -

-Oats: Oats are rich in beta-glucans, a form of soluble fiber that helps regulate intestinal function and maintain stable blood glucose levels.
+Oats: Oats are rich in beta-glucans, a form of soluble fiber that helps regulate bowel function and maintain stable blood glucose levels.

 -